unumux/standard-project-structure/README.md

 | |-- overrides                         # For overriding component styles from external libraries - willow, bootstrap
 |   |-- _overrides.scss                 # Imports files from each library folder
 |
-|   |-- willow                          # Each library used gets their own folder for their overrides
+|   |-- willow                          # Each library used gets their own folder for overrides
 |     |-- _willow.scss                  # Imports files for each component
 |
 |     |-- primary-nav/                  # Each library component gets their own folder